-(A) The following requirements must be fulfilled: Civil Procedure I and II; Constitutional Law I and II; Contracts I and II; Criminal Law; Legal Research, Writing and Advocacy I and II; Property I and II; Torts I and II; Professional Responsibility; Edited Writing Seminar; General Writing Requirement; and a practice skills requirement, which varies depending on the student's date of enrollment.
+(A) The following requirements must be fulfilled: Civil Procedure; Constitutional Law I and II; Contracts I and II; Criminal Law; Legal Research, Writing and Advocacy I and II; Legislation and Regulation; Property; Torts; Professional Responsibility; Edited Writing Seminar; General Writing Requirement; and a practice skills requirement, which varies depending on the student's date of enrollment.

 Students who enrolled in law school prior to the fall of 2016 must satisfy the “Professional Skills” requirement.
 This means that they must complete at least one upper-level course that includes professional skills generally regarded as necessary for effective and responsible participation in the legal profession.
 Courses that satisfy this requirement will be designated “(PS)” on the upperclass course list during registration.

 Students who enroll in the fall of 2016 or thereafter must satisfy the “Experiential Learning” requirement.
 This means that they must complete one or more experiential course(s) totaling at least six credit hours.
-An experiential course must be a simulation course, a law clinic, or a field placement.
+An experiential course must be a simulation course, a law clinic, or an externship.
 To satisfy this requirement, a course must be primarily experiential in nature and must: